StarShopCr/contributors-guide/README.md

 - Look for an open issue and comment expressing your interest to work on it.
 - Wait for the maintainer to assign the issue to you.
 - Remember to apply only if you are able to solve the issue.
-- In the comment, Add a quick introduction, The ETA, and the plan on how to tacle the issue.
+- In the comment, Add a quick introduction, The ETA, and the plan on how to tackle the issue.

 ---